remnrem/luna-doc/docs/ref/power-spectra.md

 respectively.
 Smaller values of (multi-scale) entropy indicate more self-similarity and less noise in a signal.

+<h3>Methods</h3>

+Signal complexity is quantified using multi-scale entropy (MSE), as described by Costa et al. At each of a range of temporal scales, the signal is first coarse-grained by averaging non-overlapping windows of length equal to the scale factor, yielding a shorter time series.
+Sample entropy is then estimated for each coarse-grained series: for a given embedding dimension _m_ and tolerance _r_ (expressed as a fraction of the signal's standard deviation), sample entropy measures the conditional probability that two sequences of _m_ consecutive samples that match within tolerance _r_ also match at the next sample, with lower values indicating greater self-similarity.
+Across scales, the profile of sample entropy values provides a multi-resolution characterization of signal regularity: signals that maintain high entropy across coarse scales are considered more complex than those that show entropy declining at longer time scales.
+Standard parameter values of _m_ = 2 and _r_ = 0.15 are used unless otherwise specified.

 <h3>Parameters</h3>

 | Parameter | Example | Description |